lenapenha/simpleRestApiJavaEE/README.md

 # simpleRestApiJavaEE

-A simple example of a Rest API made with Java EE
+A simple example of a Rest API made with Java EE (JAX-RS).